treytencarey/ScreenSwitcher/readme.md

   - Play sounds after a configured delay (TRANSITIONPOINT in config.ini).
   - Create new sound combinations by telling what sound should play when going from what scene to what scene (PLAYSOUND in config.ini).
   - Choose whether or not your own scene switches (not triggered by someone else) should also trigger sounds to play.
+  - You can now assign multiple hotkeys to the same scene.
+When the client(s) switch a scene, whichever hotkey for the same scene comes first is triggered.

 You can also:
   - Connect on any internet connection (local or remote).